Moving House in Australia: A Complete Timeline and Checklist product guide

 - Whether packing materials are provided or charged separately

-For a comprehensive guide to reading removalist contracts and spotting red flags, see our article on How to Choose a Removalist in Australia.
+For a comprehensive guide to reading removalist contracts and identifying red flags, see our article on How to Choose a Removalist in Australia.

-Standard removalist trucks are not always appropriate for items such as grand pianos, pool tables, antiques, or large artworks.
-These may require specialist equipment, additional crew, or a separate vehicle.
-Confirm your removalist's capability in writing at this stage — not on the day.
+Standard removalist trucks aren't always the right fit for grand pianos, pool tables, antiques, or large artworks.
+These may need specialist equipment, additional crew, or a separate vehicle entirely.
+Fragile Removals has extensive experience with items that demand extra care — your belongings are priceless to you, and we treat them that way.
+Confirm your removalist's capability for these items in writing now, well before moving day.

 Contact your electricity, gas, and internet providers to arrange: